Welcome to Thrombo.Info

 Blood Clot Formation:

-- Lactic acid (anaerobic glucose metabolism) causes blood to coagulate into detritus
+- Lactic acid (anaerobic metabolism) causes blood to coagulate into detritus

 - Detritus = thrombus incompletus